Heyayyu/BCHS-Unblocked-Games-V2/README.md

 Please note that with the version of my website thats hosted on Github, A small percentage of the games won't work due to embedding issues.

-## Host the games
+## Hosting the games

-Below are some of the options you can use to deploy your own copy of the games. **If you do not know what you are doing, it is suggested that you use a link someone is currently hosting!
-For Replit the games have been divided into 1 GB parts due to replits hosting limitations**
+Below are some of the options you can use to deploy your own copy of the games. **If you do not know what you are doing, it is suggested that you use a link someone is currently hosting!** For Replit the games have been divided into 1 GB parts due to replits hosting limitations.

-## Replit
+Replit:
 After you click the "Run on replit" button you will be brought to replit, make sure to select HTML as the language or else it won"t work.
 You should see a webview in the side bar, copy the link in the url bar and paste it into a new tab.
 This url should looks simialr to this: "https://html-games-collection-replit-2-4.tylerwilson32.repl.co/" then look at the name of the folder eg. "froggys-battle" add this to the end of the url and it should look similar to this "https://html-games-collection-replit-2-4.tylerwilson32.repl.co/froggys-battle/".

 ## Part 1